TheOdinProject/curriculum/new_course/1_programming_fundementals/arrays.md

 str_array.length        #=> 5
 ```

-Both arrays have five elements.
-The first array contains integers separated by commas, while the second array contains strings.
+Both arrays have five elements separated by commas.
+The first array contains integers while the second array contains strings.
 Arrays are commonly created with an **array literal**.
 In Ruby, a literal is a special syntax used to create instances of an object.
 For the array, that is the square brackets `[]`.

-An array can also be created by calling the `new` method and 0-2 arguments, including initial size and a default object:
+An array can also be created by calling the `Array.new` method and up to 2 optional arguments (initial size and a default value):

 ```
 Array.new               #=> []